YuhaoChrisJ/yuhao_portofolio/README.md

 # Yuhao Jia Portofolio
-Welcome to my machine learning/ data analysis projects page!
+Welcome to my machine learning & data analysis projects page!

 I CARE, UNDERSTAND and HELP the world with mapping, coding and data.